matteoxpo/T07D10/README.md

 maximum size of the matrix does not exceed 100 x 100.
 To select the method of memory allocation in the program, you need to implement the menu with subparagraphs 1–4.
 The size of the matrix (first the number of rows, then the columns) is taken from two numbers in stdin right before its input.
-Input and output functions should not depend on the method of memory allocation: the work with matrices should be conducted using a double pointer.
 You also need to clean up all allocated memory.
 Refer to the materials folder for help.
 Pay attention to the output of the matrix: there should be no extra spaces at the end of each line.
 There should not be a newline break character after the last line.
 In case of any error, output "n/a". ==***